 Full definitions of hate crimes and incidents are on the True Vision website, which is owned by the Association of Chief Police Officers and gives lots of useful information about hate crimes and incidents.

 If someone is bullied because of disability, race, religion, sexual orientation or transgender identity, this is also dealt with either as a hate crime or non-crime hate incident.
-Bullying could include name calling, being spat at or kicked, or having your things taken or damaged.

 You can find some examples of hate crimes on the Stop Hate UK website.